egi-qc/software-releases/README.md

 1. Fork the repository to submit the change
 2. Find the YAML release template under for your software component under the `products` directory.
 If not there, create one.
-3. Add/edit the relevant information including:
+3. Add/edit the relevant information including the following mandatory fields:
  - Version of the software
  - Software package URLs for each distribution being supported
  - Release notes URL
  - Changelog
 4. (single) Commit changes and submit the pull request

+_Note:
+ * The pull request validation will trigger PPA validation.
+It consists on the following checks:
+    1. Mandatory fields keys are present.
+    2. URLs included in the YAML do exist.
+    3. Format of the `version` field.
+    4. Required information for the packages, i.e. valid `os`, `arch` and package URL values.
-_Note: Once the pull request is accepted, [Jenkins](https://jenkins.egi.ifca.es) will carry out the software validation process.
-Only the last commit (from HEAD) is considered, so please be sure to include the YAML file changes as part of the last commit_
+ * Once the pull request is accepted, [Jenkins](https://jenkins.egi.ifca.es) will carry out the software validation process.
+Only the last commit (from HEAD) is considered, so please be sure to include in the last commit the changes to the YAML file._

 ### Instructions for EGI QC team